LuisAlejandro/agoras/CONTRIBUTING.rst

 If you are proposing a feature:

-* Explain in detail how it would work.
+* Explain the problem you are trying to solve.
+* Describe the behavior you want and any alternatives you considered.
 * Keep the scope as narrow as possible, to make it easier to implement.
-* Remember that this is a volunteer-driven project, and that contributions are welcome :)

 Local Development
 -----------------